 Tower of London – great place to take the children to enjoy the armour, and find out more about the Tudor times.
 Get there early to avoid the queues especially for the Crown Jewels.
 In the winter, try ice skating outside there.

-Tower Bridge – rather than just looking at the bridge, you can go inside to find out more about the history in the Tower Bridge Experience.
+Tower Bridge – rather than just looking at the bridge from the outside, you can go inside to find out more about the history in the Tower Bridge Experience.

-Greenwich – there’s lots of naval history in Greenwich, plus walk the tunnel under the Thames.
+Greenwich – there’s lots of naval history in Greenwich, plus you can walk the tunnel under the Thames.

 Greenwich Observatory – walk up the hill to the observatory and stand one foot either side of the Greenwich Mean Time line.
-It gets packed in sunny weather as there’s a huge common for picnics below it.
+It gets packed in sunny weather as there’s a huge common below it, so take your picnic.

 National Maritime Museum – free museum with lots to interest children, a massive interactive map of the world and boat simulator.
 Quite often has photography exhibitions.

 Petrie Museum – Find out about ancient Egyptians, children can have an activity pack to use round the museum.